sunshinephp/ssp-main/README.md

 #### Use Composer to get dependencies

 2. Now tell composer to download dependencies by running the command:
+NOTE: May need to download composer.phar first from http://getcomposer.org

     ```bash
     $ php composer.phar install